Domestic Violence results in more serious injuries to women than auto accidents, muggings and rape combined.

 Our community also benefits in two ways: First, potential tragedy is averted when a client in a highly lethal environment is provided with a safe place.
 Secondly, many clients leave shelter as self-sufficient citizens of Guilford County.

-- Last year, our domestic violence shelters provided more than 12,200 nights of safety for battered women and their children – an average of 33 women adn children each day.
+- Last year, our domestic violence shelters provided more than 12,000 nights of safety for battered women and their children – an average of 33 women and children each night.

-- More than 3,200 people called our 24-Hour Crisis Line last year.
-That’s one caller in crisis, every two and a half hours, each day of the year, 24-hours a day.
+- More than 2,400 people called our 24-Hour Crisis Line last year.
+That’s one caller in crisis, every three and a half hours, each day of the year, 24-hours a day.
+More than half the callers were victims of domestic violence.

 The mission of Family Service of the Piedmont’s shelter program is to provide temporary, emergency housing to battered women and their children.
 The shelter program is part of the Victim Services Division of the agency which also provides counseling and advocacy services, including: